 The drone’s rotors are also fully covered for safety, with these covers serving as wings during sustained flight.
 The drone has six degrees of freedom (compared to four for a normal quadcopter), which Amazon says allows for more dynamic and nimble flight.
 A tilting design allows for the drone to use the same six propellers to fly forward as it does for take off and landing.
 Packages for delivery are then carried in the fuselage in the middle.

-The company accompanied the announcement of the new drone with a test flight video, showing how the craft transforms in midair.
+The company accompanied the announcement of the new drone with a, showing how the craft transforms in midair.
 Amazon claims its goal for the finished Prime Air service is create “fully electric drones that can fly up to 15 miles and deliver packages under five pounds to customers in less than 30 minutes.”
 This may sound like a small payload, but Amazon says 75 to 90 percent of purchased items are under that weight limit.

 More significant than the specs, though, was Amazon’s vagueness about when, where, and how this technology will be made available to customers.
 Wilke told the audience at Re:MARS: “You’re going to see it delivering packages to customers in a matter of months.”
 But the company has not yet selected a location for this early service.